boorsuvasu/Learnthon-2020-ICT-Academy/README.md

-## This Repositary Consists Of All My Workshops , Online Courses, Internship Certificates
+## This Repositary Consists Of All My Certificates